 European car manufacturers have announced a number of European battery gigafactories over the past 2 years.
 There are older factories, but the race is on to rapidly increase supply chains.
-It takes a few years to build a factory, and then they need to have the supply of materials such as lithium or graphite.
+Factories take a 2 years to build and they need supply of materials such as lithium or graphite.
 The manufacturers are signing up new miners for a range of minerals and battery manufacturers.
 They are looking for low carbon batteries and minerals such as graphite.

 - Existing factories provide enough batteries for about 4m vehicles